RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

   <br>
 </p>

 Players *loved* the swag boxes.
-People place high utility on physical goods.
+People get high utility from physical goods that are tied to a digital product.
 It's a lesson that should be applied for real startups, especially if you are building communities.
-Send out physical goods and swags to your contributors!
+Send out swag to your contributors!
 I've shared pictures below of happy new Kobashi employees:

 <br />